 Det Garda David Chapman told the court that when the accused was charged at the Bridewell Garda station, he said: “I was afraid to be killed”.

-Mr Valladares, who is from Brazil and has been in the Republic since 2022, faces two charges of assault causing harm to two named men at Niall Street and Oxmanstown Road.
+Mr Valladares, who is from Brazil and has been in the Republic since 2022, faces two charges of assault causing harm to two named men at Niall Street and Oxmantown Road.
 These offences are contrary to section three of the Non-Fatal Offences Against the Person Act.

-Mr Valladares, with an address at Broadstone Avenue, Dublin 7, also faces a charge of possessing a box cutter knife on the same date at Murtagh Road, Dublin 7, and a separate charge of possession of a pair of scissors at Manor Place, Dublin 7.
+Mr Valladares, with an address at Broadstone Avenue, Dublin 7, also faces a charge of possessing a box-cutter knife on the same date at Murtagh Road, Dublin 7, and a separate charge of possession of a pair of scissors at Manor Place, Dublin 7.

 Det Chapman, who gave evidence to the court of arrest, charge and caution, said Mr Valladares was arrested for charging at 10.35pm on Monday and charged at 11.30pm at the Bridewell Garda station in Dublin’s north inner city.